 It is widely acknowledged that sacred sites can, and do, extend underground.
-AAPA told the Panel that; "Aboriginal beliefs about the sanctity of land encompass beliefs, knowledge and sanctions... extend to the subterranean.
+AAPA told the Panel that, "Aboriginal beliefs about the sanctity of land encompass beliefs, knowledge and sanctions... extend to the subterranean.
 Many narrative accounts depict ancestral heroes travelling underground, or being embedded in the earth at locations typically referred to as sacred sites."
-99
+112

-The Panel is aware of cases in the NT where traditional owners have rejected mining proposals because of their traditional beliefs about what lies beneath the surface.
-The Panel notes a document on land management published by the CLC in the mid-1990s with a section entitled "Dreamings go underneath", which documented the fact that Aboriginal people in the study area considered that the rocks and minerals beneath the ground were an integral part of the observable features of sacred sites on the surface.
+The Panel is aware of cases in the NT where traditional owners have rejected mining proposals because of their traditional beliefs about what lies beneath the surface.113 The Panel notes a document on land management published by the CLC in the mid-1990s with a section entitled "Dreamings go underneath", which evidenced the fact that Aboriginal people in the study area considered that the rocks and minerals beneath the ground were an integral part of the observable features of sacred sites on the surface:

 "Many respondents raised the issue that they were concerned for Dreaming trails under the ground, not just those sites above ground, and complained about the emphasis placed on the latter in discussions over mining.
-People said that they could not understand why whitefellas did not see the danger to the 'Dreaming underneath'."
-101
+People said that they could not understand why whitefellas did not see the danger to the 'Dreaming underneath."114

-That report goes on to quote an Aboriginal person who stated that: "those whitefellas all the time worried for rock and tree but they got more in the ground.
+That report goes on to quote an Aboriginal person who stated that, "those whitefellas all the time worried for rock and tree but they got more in the ground.
 The Dreaming goes underneath, that's where the life is.
 Where it all came, it came out from that site, but it went down there now still.
-We people got to look after that one or we're all dead."
-102
+We people got to look after that one or we're all dead."115

-The CLC records that these views were expressed by Aboriginal people at Yuendumu, Lajamanu and Tennant Creek, where it is claimed that an earthquake was attributed to underground mining activities.
-The Panel heard similar stories about the Tennant Creek earthquake during its community consultations.
-At a meeting between the Chair and the Board of AAPA, several board members expressed views similar to those recorded by the CLC.
+The CLC records that these views were expressed by Aboriginal people at Yuendumu, Lajamanu and Tennant Creek, where it is claimed that an earthquake was attributed to underground mining

-95 See generally, NLC submissions 214 and 471; AAPA submission 234; CLC submission 47.
+108 See generally, NLC submissions 214 and 471; AAPA submission 234; CLC submission 47.